Control a Four-Digit Seven-Segment Display Using Serial Port

 clear rpi rpi = raspi;

-The 4-digit 7-segment display from SparkFun is a 4-digit alpha-numeric display with TTL serial, SPI and I2C interfaces.
+The four-digit seven-segment display from SparkFun is a four-digit alpha-numeric display with TTL serial, SPI and I2C interfaces.

 To interface the display to Raspberry Pi hardware you need to do some light soldering.
 Since we are using the serial interface of the display in this example, solder jumper wires to the RX, GND and VCC pins of the display.
 You may also choose to solder some straight male headers to be able to mount the display on a breadboard for prototyping.
 Before going any further, you may also want to follow manufacturer's hardware assembly guide.